kallaway/100-days-of-code/rules.md

 2. If I study on books, this time does not count.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
 5. I will divide 100 days into 10:90.
-The first 10 days (griding bassic) will be spent on reading textbooks(Eloquent Javascript) along with completeting materials covered during Founders & Coders.
+The first 10 days (grinding bassic) will be spent on reading a introductory textbook (Eloquent Javascript) along with completing materials covered during Founders & Coders.
 I will be adding interesting codes/solutions on excercises.
 And the other 90 days, I will work on *real projects*, facing real challenges, along with the book YDKJS.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
 (If you've just started learning to code, read [FAQ](FAQ.md))